 Intern 2 and 3 become licensed and authorized to provide subsidized child care

-FFN Providers (Family, Friend and Neighbor): FFN providers who are authorized and providing care for a child who is subsidized by the state within 10 day of the date of training are eligible.
+FFN Providers (Family, Friend and Neighbor): FFN providers who are authorized must be providing or have provided care for a subsidized child within 90 days of class.

-LFCCP (Licensed Family Child Care Providers): Licensed family child care providers who are providing care for a subsidized child during the month of training are eligible.
+LFCCP (Licensed Family Child Care Providers): Licensed family child care providers must be providing or have provided care for a subsidized child within 90 days of class.
 Assistants are not eligible.
 Only one licensee per license is eligible.

 Center Workers: The Imagine Institute does not currently have funding to train center staff.
 We are working with community partners to expand to center workers.
 We hope to have an option to purchase training for those not covered by existing funding as soon as possible.

 FFN trainings are for FFN providers only.
 Good thing we have a lot of offerings for licensed family child care providers!

 Licensed training is for licensed family child care providers only.
 Check out our FFN offerings instead!